 What to Pack for Your Southwest Road Trip

 Packing for a trip to the desert can be tricky.
 Depending on the time of year, temperatures can range from over 100 degrees Fahrenheit during the day to 50 degrees once the sun goes down.
 If you’re visiting in the winter, it may even snow.
 Here’s a list of things you may need, with some items varying based on the season you decide to visit.
-For more ideas on what to pack for your southwest road trip, check out my post on the best backpacking and hiking gear.

 - Reusable Water Bottle: Literally the most important thing to have in the desert.